-In December 2016 the Company opened a non-revolving line of credit for EUR 100 million to refinance Eurobonds.
-In September 2019 the Company received two tranches of Tenge 39,114,450 thousand within this credit facility.
+In December 2016, the Company opened a non-revolving credit facility for EUR 100 million to refinance Eurobonds.
+In September 2019, the Company received two tranches of Tenge 39,114,450 thousand within this credit facility.
 The interest rate is set based on the independent indicative interest rate for loans on All-in-cost basis, plus margin of 3.5% and 4.5% per annum.
 Changes in the independent indicative interest rate are recorded on a quarterly basis.
 The principal is payable twice a year and at maturity.
-As of 31 December 2020, the nominal balance of debt principal on the first tranche is Tenge 18,253,410 thousand.
+As of 31 December 2021, the nominal balance of debt principal on the first tranche is Tenge 12,672,975 thousand.

-Asian Development Bank
+Bank loans: Asian Development Bank

-On 8 November and 5 December 2018, the Company opened non-revolving credit facilities in the amount of USD 120 million with the Asian Development Bank in order to increase the operational efficiency of core activities and identify opportunities associated with renewable energy sources.
-In 2019, the Company received three tranches under Credit facilities for a total of Tenge 45,860,800 thousand with maturities of tranche A and B after 5 years, tranche C after 7 years.
+On 8 November and 5 December 2018, the Company opened non-revolving credit facilities for USD 120 million with the Asian Development Bank in order to increase the operational efficiency of core activities and identify opportunities associated with renewable energy sources.
+In 2019, the Company received three tranches under credit facilities for a total of Tenge 45,860,800 thousand with maturities of tranche A and B after 5 years, tranche C after 7 years.
 The interest rate is set on the basis of actual inflation indicators of the Republic of Kazakhstan, plus bank margin.
 Principal debt is payable at maturity: for tranche A and B - in 2024, for tranche C - in 2026.